Chris Cleverley – Live From the Glass Isle | Self Release

 Black Sabbath – Master of Reality | Vertigo 6350-050 – 1971

 The third album by Black Sabbath originally came in an embossed envelope sleeve and was released on the iconic swirling Vertigo label, a more than suitable image for this Midlands heavy rock outfit.
 The silver metal crucifix, ten times larger than the ones worn by devoted Christians up and down the country soon became part of a fifteen year-old’s daily attire.
 Master of Reality was slightly disappointing after the band’s self-titled debut and its popular follow up Paranoid, which featured the surprising hit single of the same name.
 Despite its initial negative response from critics, the album is now considered one of the best heavy metal albums of all time.
 The initial sound we hear at the beginning of the opening song “Sweet Leaf” is guitarist Tony Iommi coughing after taking a drag on a particularly potent spliff.

-Sweet Leaf is included on this week’s Vaults radio show.
+Sweet Leaf is included on this week’s Northern Sky Vaults Radio Show.

 Jack Bruce – Harmony Row | Polydor 2310 107 -1971